George W. Bush: Environmental policies

-Upon taking office in 2001, Bush stated his opposition to the Kyoto Protocol, an amendment to the United Nations Framework Convention on Climate Change which seeks to impose mandatory targets for reducing greenhouse gas emissions, citing that the treaty exempted 80 percent of the world's population and would have cost tens of billions of dollars per year.
+Upon taking office in 2001, Bush stated his opposition to the Kyoto Protocol, an amendment to the United Nations Framework Convention on Climate Change which seeks to impose mandatory targets for reducing greenhouse gas emissions, citing that the treaty exempted 80% of the world's population and would have cost tens of billions of dollars per year.
 He also cited that the Senate had voted 95–0 in 1997 on a resolution expressing its disapproval of the protocol.

 In May 2001, Bush signed an executive order to create an interagency task force to streamline energy projects, and later signed two other executive orders to tackle environmental issues.

 In 2002, Bush proposed the Clear Skies Act of 2003, which aimed at amending the Clean Air Act to reduce air pollution through the use of emissions trading programs.
 Many experts argued that this legislation would have weakened the original legislation by allowing higher emission rates of pollutants than were previously legal.
 The initiative was introduced to Congress, but failed to make it out of committee.

 Later in 2006, Bush declared the Northwestern Hawaiian Islands a national monument, creating the largest marine reserve to date.
 The Papahānaumokuākea Marine National Monument comprises 84 million acres (340,000 km2) and is home to 7,000 species of fish, birds, and other marine animals, many of which are specific to only those islands.
 The move was hailed by conservationists for "its foresight and leadership in protecting this incredible area".

 Bush has said he believes that global warming is real and has noted that it is a serious problem, but he asserted there is a "debate over whether it's man-made or naturally caused".
 The Bush Administration's stance on global warming remained controversial in the scientific and environmental communities.
 Critics have alleged that the administration misinformed the public and did not do enough to reduce carbon emissions and deter global warming.